lijins24/Macroeconomic_and_Stock-Returns/README.md

 Machine Learning Models (XGBoost and Reinforcement Learning) were then applied to predict the four sectors with the highest excess returns over the S&P 500 benchmark, using a rolling 3-year window for training and prediction.
 ### Phase 2
-Refine the issues found in Phase 1 then apply machine learning techniques, such as XGBoost and reinforcement learning using the feature engineering outputs from Phase 1
+Refine the issues found in Phase 1 then apply machine learning techniques, such as XGBoost and LightGBM using different combination of features outputs from Phase 1 and features picked through domain knowledge to contruct portfolios.
+### Evaluation:
+Key evaluation metrics used to measure model performance include:

+Top-4 Accuracy: Fraction of correctly predicted top-performing sectors.
+Sharpe Ratio: Risk-adjusted performance metric.
+Sortino Ratio: Focused on downside risk.
+Maximum Drawdown: Largest observed loss from peak to trough.
+Cumulative Returns: Visualization of portfolio growth over time.

+Backtesting again benchmark S&P 500
 ## Key Files
-Project Part 1(1).ipynb: contains code for entire phase 1 of the project.
+Project Part 1.ipynb: contains code for entire phase 1 of the project.
+Project Part 2.ipynb: contains code for entire phase 2 of the project.

-5500_Dataset2.csv: containing raw datasets of sector ETF returns and macroeconomic indicators.
+BackTesting.ipynb: backtesting process and metrics 5500_Dataset.csv: containing raw datasets of sector ETF returns and macroeconomic indicators.